Chapter 8 Statistical inference

 8.3 The Central Limit Theorem

-In order for a test statistic to work, its exact probability distribution must be known under the null hypothesis.
-The example test in the previous section worked because it was based on a sample frequency, a statistic whose probability distribution is relatively easy to calculate.
+In a hypothesis test, the exact probability distribution of the test statistic must be known under the null hypothesis.
+The example test in the previous section worked because it was based on a sample frequency, a statistic whose probability distribution (binomial) is relatively easy to calculate.
 Unfortunately, most statistics do not have a probability distribution that is easy to calculate.

 The Central Limit Theorem